 Several businesses have key person dependency, ranging from a salesperson who exceeds targets year on year, a director with key relationships, or an industry expert with outstanding technical knowledge.

-Whatever the role this person’s role is in, an employee benefits broker can look to soften the blow to the business if they were to suffer an accident or sickness and be unable to work.
+Whatever role this person is in, an employee benefits broker can look to soften the blow to the business if they were to suffer an accident or sickness and be unable to work.

-Overall, an employee benefits broker is there to use their professional knowledge to support, consult and advise your business on a multitude of needs.
+An employee benefits broker will use their professional knowledge to support, consult and advise your business on a multitude of needs.

 Should I use an Employee Benefits Broker or my IFA?

-We haven’t gone into business to put down our competitors, or say who should be selling what in the industry, as that is down to the FCA and governing organisations.
+We haven’t gone into business to put down our competitors or say who should be selling what in the industry, that is down to the FCA and governing organisations.

-However what we do want to ensure is that people are getting the correct advice and not overpaying due to inexperience.
+However, what we do want is to ensure that people are getting the correct advice and are not overpaying due to inexperience.

-At Hooray Health & Protection, we only offer insurances in the health and protection industry; no investments, no pensions or any other insurance products, as we focus on what we have specialised in for most of our careers.
+At Hooray Health & Protection, we only offer insurances in the health and protection industry; no investments, no pensions and no other insurance products.
+We focus on what we have specialised in for most of our careers.

-If you are considering taking an employee benefits insurance through an independent financial adviser, ensure they have experience dealing with these products before obtaining quotations, and for peace of mind, benchmark with another firm.
+If you are considering taking employee benefits insurance through an independent financial adviser, ensure that they have experience dealing with these specific products before obtaining quotations.
+Also, for peace of mind, benchmark with at least one other firm.

 How do I choose the right Employee Benefits broker?

-Use Hooray Health & Protection (it’s simples)… but on a serious note, however much we would love you to use us, we suggest to our clients researching online first, read reviews for example as they may have hundreds of five star reviews.
-If they are all for commercial insurances – that doesn’t help.
+No, I’m joking.
+As much as we would love you to use us, we suggest that you do some research online first.
+Read reviews, for example.
+They may have hundreds of five-star ratings, but if they are all for commercial insurance – that doesn’t help.

 Benchmarking brokers has the added advantage of comparing fees, to ensure you’re not being overcharged.

-We have heard of clients being charged £10,000 in fees when their insurance policy only cost £3000 and took less then a day to administer, so always ask what your fee and/or commission is covering as market leading employee benefit brokers will always be happy (obliged) to tell you.
+We have heard of clients being charged £10,000 in fees when their insurance policy only cost £3000 and took less than a day to administer, so always ask what your fee and/or commission is covering, as market leading employee benefit brokers will always be happy (and obliged) to tell you.